Video has never been more critical in the marketing world than it is now.

 You must remember that your video titles, descriptions, and other copy play a massive role in how often your videos get found and whether or not they get clicked on.

-If you’re great on camera but not so confident in your writing ability, then let Copy.ai help you out.
+If you’re great on camera but not so confident in your writing ability, then let Copy.ai help you out with our AI content generator.

 Our AI writing tools can help you write the perfect copy for your next video!